New to desert ferns? Learn these

 FERNS: Three NOTHOLAENA and two other species with pseudopentagonal

-Leaves appear to be divided into five leaflets, but actually the leaf is just very short, with the lowest two pinnae as large as the rest of the leaf, and the basal pinnules enlarged. |
+leaves.
+Leaves appear to be divided into five leaflets, but this is an illusion.
+Actually the leaf is just very short, with the lowest two pinnae as large as the rest of the leaf, and the two basal pinnules enlarged. |

 ![]() |